aherbert/gdsc-smlm/docs/analysis_plugins.rst

      - The LOESS smoothing parameter used to create the smoothed average for the profile plots.

-.. index:: profiling a spot region
+..
+  No index

-Profiling a spot region
+Profiling a Spot Region
 ^^^^^^^^^^^^^^^^^^^^^^^

 The first action is to select a spot on the input image using a rectangular ROI.
 It is difficult to see spots on the input image which has many frames and very few fluorescent bursts.
 Consequently it is recommended that an overview image is created to allow the spots to be identified.
 This could be a maximum or average intensity projection of the input image.
 However it is best to identify spots using the